Thinking strategies: a teacher's guide

 These sorts of strategies can be thought of as a learning toolkit that helps students utilise strategic thinking skills to achieve specific goals.
 A strategy that we have been developing over the last two years is the Universal Thinking Framework.
 This toolkit enables teachers and students to develop an optimal strategy for achieving complex academic goals.
 The taxonomy organises all of the learning words we would typically use when describing how to accomplish educational tasks.

 The way the framework is laid out enables educators and students to focus on strategy formation.
 We refer to this as the 'how' of learning.
 On one hand you have the curriculum, the 'what', and on the other hand you have the 'how', your critical thinking strategies.
-We have been encouraging schools to align these domains to optimise curriculum delivery.
-Children find the colour-coded nature of these visual thinking strategies empowering.
+We have been encouraging schools to align these domains to improve curriculum delivery.
+Children find the colour-coded nature of these visual thinking strategies helping.
 Very quickly, children learn the strategic thinking skills and the language that accompanies them.
 This enables them to make strategic plans about the very process of learning.

 There have been many studies in the field of education that have reported positive impacts from the development of critical thinking strategies.
 The Education Endowment Foundation has been one of the most recent organisations to focus in on this area.
 In schools, this area is often referred to as metacognition.
 The visual thinking strategies that we have been researching enable pupils to understand the critical thinking skills they need to use and manage in order to succeed in the classroom.